microsoft/vss-web-extension-sdk/README.md

         "module": "amd",
         "moduleResolution": "node",
         "target": "es5",
         "rootDir": "src/",
         "outDir": "dist/",
         "types": [
             "vss-web-extension-sdk"
         ]
-    },
-    "files": [
-        "src/my-module/a.ts",
-        "src/my-module/b.ts"
-    ]
     }
+}
 ```

-1. After compiling (`tsc -p .`), the resulting .js files are placed in `dist`.
-For example, `dist/my-module/a.js`.
+1. After compiling (`tsc -p .`), resulting .js files are placed in `dist`.
+For example, `dist/app.js`.

-2. If your extension directly uses types from other @types modules, you will want to list them within `types`.
+2. If your code directly uses types from other @types modules, you will want to include the module(s) in your package.json and add them to the `types` array.
 See [@types](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 Learn more about [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html)